 - In traditional countries of immigration, nearly all temporary residents can apply earlier under discretionary schemes, without the right to permanent residence.

-- The wait for permanent residence is exceptionally long and unfavourable in China, Denmark, Ireland, Israel, Japan, Switzerland and Turkey.
+- The wait for permanent residence is exceptionally long and unfavourable in China, Denmark, Ireland, Israel, Japan, Jordan, Switzerland, Turkey and the UAE.

 - The conditions for becoming a permanent resident are radically different for immigrants across MIPEX countries.

 - Immigrants benefit most from the inclusive and flexible approach to permanent residence in Argentina, Belgium, Brazil, Finland and Spain.

 - 28 countries impose a language assessment, while 28 others do not.
 In Australia and Iceland, immigrants are required to take a language course but do not have to take a test.

 - Demanding economic resource requirements - e.g. requiring income linked to employment or no use of social assistance - are likely too high for many immigrants to succeed in 28 countries.

 Security of status

 - In 25 countries, the procedure for renewing permanent residence is automatic.
 In 27 it is renewed upon further application, leaving immigrants only halfway secure in their new status.

 - In 22 countries, applicants can obtain a permanent secure status for their entire lives.

 - This status is critically weak in Israel, Jordan and the UAE, where the original requirements apply at the point of permit renewal.
 Permanent residents experience a slightly insecure status in countries such as India, Indonesia, Russia and several Central European countries.